mincong-classroom/containers/docs/lab-3.md

-Can you find this java container using the `kubectl get` command with a label selector?
+Can you find this java pod using the `kubectl get` command with a label selector?
+You have defined some labels in the previous exercise.
 See more information about labels and selectors at https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/